+Other requirements:

-Other req A clear description of the process by which consumers are directly and actively involved in the development, implementation, and evaluation of the services to be provided, including the Network Enrollment requirements as described below; A clear description of the service(s) to be provided; A clear description of the minimum qualifications for prospective; Accurate data related to the service (as available); The process to be used to evaluate and score the submission to determine the successful bidder; and The process for appeal adn Adr Juest for proposal (RFP) development - The RBHA will provide a copy to DBH's network inistrator prior to the release of the bid.
-DBH's network administrator will notify the Regional ninistrator (or their designee) within seven calendar days of receipt regarding DBH approval or d for revisions to the RFP process document.
-100 Puk mus fair Plish and distribute RFPs - The RBHA will publicize and distribute the RFP.
-Approved RFP's at be released with adequate public notice before notification of award to ensure an open and competitive process.
-Each RBHA is expected to make reasonable efforts to contact all entially eligible bidders.
-Put mus fair pote lish and distribute RFPs - The RBHA will publicize and distribute the RFP.
-Approved RFP's at be released with adequate public notice before notification of award to ensure an open and competitive process.
-Each RBHA is expected to make reasonable efforts to contact all Puk mus fair pote Abs the Sence of successful bid - If the RBHA does not identify a qualified and willing provider throug Put mus fair pote Abs the a. b.
-Sence of successful bid - If the RBHA does not identify a qualified and willing provider throug public bid process, the RBHA may: Put mus fair pote Abs the a. b.
-Alish and distribute RFPs - The RBHA will publicize and distribute the RFP.
-Approved RFP's at be released with adequate public notice before notification of award to ensure an open and competitive process.
-Each RBHA is expected to make reasonable efforts to contact all entially eligible bidders.
-Put mus fair pote Abs the a. b.
-Alish and distribute RFPs - The RBHA will publicize and distribute the RFP.
-Approved RFP's at be released with adequate public notice before notification of award to ensure an open and competitive process.
-Each RBHA is expected to make reasonable efforts to contact all entially eligible bidders.
+- A clear description of the process by which consumers are directly and actively involved in the development, implementation, and evaluation of the services to be provided, including the Network Enrollment requirements as described below; - A clear description of the service(s) to be provided; - A clear description of the minimum qualifications for prospective; - Accurate data related to the service (as available); - The process to be used to evaluate and score the submission to determine the successful bidder; and - The process for appeal

+Request for proposal (RFP) development - The RBHA will provide a copy to DBH's network administrator prior to the release of the bid.
+DBH's network administrator will notify the Regional Administrator (or their designee) within seven calendar days of receipt regarding DBH approval or need for revisions to the RFP process document.

+Publish and distribute RFPs - The RBHA will publicize and distribute the RFP.
+Approved RFP's must be released with adequate public notice before notification of award to ensure an open and fair competitive process.
+Each RBHA is expected to make reasonable efforts to contact all potentially eligible bidders.

+Absence of successful bid - If the RBHA does not identify a qualified and willing provider through the public bid process, the RBHA may:

+- a.
+Revise the RFP and reissue it for public bid, or - b.
+Submit a request to the Director of DBH for approval for the RBHA to act as a provider for that service.
+Such a request must include verification that: - i.
+There has been a public bidding process for services; - ii.
+There are no qualified and/or? willing providers to provide such services; and - iii.
+The Director may approve the request or return the request with further instructions.
+If the request is approved, the RBHA will receive written authorization from the Director of DBH.